SwarajShelavale/ProductCart/README.md

-# Product Cart Console Application
+# Product Cart - Console Application

-This is a simple console-based application developed using Spring Framework with Spring ORM.
-It allows users to manage a product cart, including adding products, removing products, and viewing the total price of the cart.
+This is a console-based application developed using Spring Framework with Spring ORM.
+It allows users to manage a product cart, including adding products, deleting products, updating products, and viewing products in the cart.

 ## Features

 - Add products to the cart
+- Delete products from the cart
+- Update products from the cart
-- Remove products from the cart
+- View All products from the cart
-- View the total price of the cart
+- View Single Product from the cart
-- Persistence using Spring ORM

 ## Technologies Used